matt0681/To-Do-List-clojure/README.md

 # to-do-list-clojure

 A simple To-Do List application I created in clojure.
 I used this program as a learning experience in clojure.
 Currently you can add dates and to-do entries via the gui window.
+Running underneath the gui is a clojure file which stores all the to-do entries.
+The gui simply fetches and stores entries to and from this file.

 ## Usage